abhilasha042007-png/calculator/calculator project/README.md

-Simple Calculator
+_Simple Calculator_
 A simple calculator project built using Python.
 This application performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Features:
- Addition(+)
+ -Addition(+)
- Subtraction(-)
+ -Subtraction(-)
- Multiplication(*)
+ -Multiplication(*)
- Division(/)
+ -Division(/)
- Perform multiple calculations
+ -Perform multiple calculations
-Division by zero handling
+-Division by zero handling
-Simple and user-friendly interface
+-Simple and user-friendly interface
-Technologies Used
+-Technologies Used
-Python 3
+-Python 3
 📂 Project Structure
 Calculator-Project/
 │